Tristan-Day/UoW-Waggly/README.md

 To deploy the application

-1. Use `amplify configure` to setup your AWS profile configuration
+1. Use `amplify configure` to setup your AWS profile configuration.
+2. Delete `team-provider-info.json` from the `amplify` directory.
+3. Run `amplify init` specifying your AWS profile.
-2. Use `amplify publish` to push the stack defined in the respository to your AWS account.
+4. Use `amplify push` to upload the stack to your AWS account.

 *`Note: This process has not been tested by the author and relies on publically available information.
 Should the process fail, please see 'Running the Application Locally'`*